xod442/aruba-te-labguide-te4201/docs/lab5.md

 - We created an Allow All firewall rule
 - We created a firewall policy and added the Allow All rule to that policy
 - We use the AFC to activate Microsegmentation
   - We created a Private VLAN and added our test workload vNICs to this new Private VLAN  to ensure VM isolation

+## Lab 5 Learning Check

+- Endpoint Groups can be created manually or automatically learned from VMware
+- Rules are added to policies.
+- Policies are atuomatically sent to the AMD Pensando Policy Services Manager(PSM)
+- PSM programs the DPU chips on the HPE Aruba CX 10000 switch